ghilesZ/AbSolute/README.md

 # Simplified/Stable version of AbSolute

 AbSolute is a constraint solver based on abstract domains.
 It implements the solving method presented in: ["A Constraint Solver Based on Abstract Domains"](https://hal.archives-ouvertes.fr/hal-00785604/file/Pelleau_Mine_Truchet_Benhamou.pdf).
+This is a simplified version that does not enjoy all the features of the real AbSolute which can be found [here](https://github.com/mpelleau/AbSolute).

 ### Solving example: